Texas-Aerial-Robotics/Controls-ROS/README.md

 # Texas Aerial Robotics ROS package

 In this repository are the files nessary to build our ROS (Robot Operating System) package.

-We use **Ubuntu 16.04** and **ROS Kinetic**
+We use **Ubuntu 18.04** and **ROS Melodic**

 This package is loaded and run on our Nvidia Jetson TX1 onboard the quadcopter.

 It then feeds commands to the Pixhawk 2 using MAVROS.

 ## 1. Install ROS

-   First, install **ROS Kinetic** using the following instructions: http://wiki.ros.org/kinetic/Installation/Ubuntu
+   First, install **ROS Melodic** using the following instructions: http://wiki.ros.org/melodic/Installation/Ubuntu

    Do _Desktop Install_
    Make sure to follow all the way through the installation (until _Step 1.7_ at the end of the page)

 ## 2. Set Up Catkin workspace

 We use catkin build instead of catkin_make.
 Please install the following:
 ```
 sudo apt-get install python-wstool python-rosinstall-generator python-catkin-tools
 ```

 Then, initialize the catkin workspace:
 ```
 mkdir -p ~/catkin_ws/src
 cd ~/catkin_ws
 catkin init
 ```

 ## 3. Dependencies installation

 Install `mavros` and `mavlink` from source:
 ```
 cd ~/catkin_ws
 wstool init ~/catkin_ws/src